hazelcast/hazelcast/docs/design/sql/16-nested-fields-access.md

 )
 ```

+The serialization options should in all aspects behave the same as in mappings
+(TODO use the same code):

-The field list is optional, if it can be extracted from the options (e.g. by
+- The field list is optional, if it can be extracted from the options (e.g. by
   reflecting the java class, or by listing Portable fields, if the class
-definition is known).
-On the other hand, the user can specify a new portable or
+  definition is known), in the same way as in mappings.

+- The user can specify a new portable or compact type by specifying the field
-compact type by specifying the field list and providing appropriate options.
+  list and providing appropriate options

-If the user provides the field list, and the field list is also known to the
+- If the user provides the field list, and the field list is also known to the
   cluster, it will be validated - fields can be omitted in the field list, but
   those that are present must exist in the class and have a matching type.

-The order of the fields matters - it is important when converting to ROW values.
+- The order of the fields matters - it is important when converting to ROW
+  values.

 The types are schema objects.
-They share the namespace with tables and views,
+They share the namespace with mappings and views,
 and are scoped to schemas.
 Currently, they can be created only in `public`
 schema, as all other objects.

 ### No mixing of formats

-Type Formats can not be mixed together.
+Type formats can not be mixed together.
 For example a `java` type can not be
 used as column inside of `portable` type or mapping or vice-versa.
 Violations
 are reported at runtime when using such mapping/type in a statement, not when
 executing the DDL.
+(TODO test)

 ## References to types are symbolic